DecisionsDev/decisions-metering/README.md

 The service uses a single-file, disk-based database engine to ensure that the service can be stopped and restarted without losing data.

+## Deployment options
+You can deploy the IBM Operational Decision Manager usage metering service in differents environment.
+- 1. In a Kubernetes cluster.
+Follow the [helm charts documentation](charts/ibm-odm-metering/README.md) to install the metering service in kubernetes cluster.
+- 2. In your an on premise server.
+Follow this following [instructions](#prerequisites) to do that.

 ## Prerequisites

 <pre><code>